 The subtle, creamy character of white chocolate calls for a wine that shows a light to medium body.
 Moscato d’ Asti is a top pick pairing for white chocolate, thanks in part to its delicate body and bubbles, which work wonders on the cocoa butter content and sweet essences of the chocolate itself.
-Late harvest sparkling Rieslings with their lower alcohol levels and higher sugar contents also make a remarkable match to white chocolate themes.
+Late harvest sparkling Rieslings with their lower alcohol levels and higher sugar content also make a remarkable match to white chocolate themes.

 Pairing With Milk Chocolate

 Milk chocolate is by far the more versatile chocolate option for pairing with sparkling wine.
-Running the gamut from a sparkling Moscato to a bubbly Gewurztraminer, milk chocolate holds higher sugar levels and lower tannins than its dark chocolate cousins making it easier to access with a wider range of wines.
+Running the gamut from a sparkling Moscato to a bubbly Gewurztraminer, milk chocolate holds higher sugar levels and lower tannins than its dark chocolate cousins making it easier to consume with a wider range of wines.